 Background.

-Subtropical coral reefs are important, yet comparatively understudied ecosystems, which host diverse and abundant array of marine life and provide substantial socio-economic benefit to communities.
-Research into the impacts of climate change on subtropical coral reef ecosystems has increased over the past 2 decades as severe, extreme, and increasingly frequent degradation events have been recorded in the systems.
-Understanding the extent of research effort and type of evidence assessing the response of subtropical corals and coral reefs to climate change can provide a valuable insight into global patterns in research effort and identify critical knowledge gaps that will impact our ability to predict and respond to change in subtropical coral reefs.
-Here a systematic map protocol is applied to identity research effort from 2010 to 2023 and highlight patterns in the type, scale, and location of research conducted and availability of data reported.
+Subtropical coral reefs are important, yet comparatively understudied ecosystems that host a diverse and abundant array of marine life and provide substantial socio-economic benefits to communities.
+Research into the impacts of climate change on subtropical coral reefs increased over the past two decades as severe, extreme, and increasingly frequent degradation events are recorded in the systems.
+Understanding the extent of research effort and type of evidence assessing the response of subtropical corals and coral reefs to climate change can provide a valuable insight into global patterns in research effort, and identify critical knowledge gaps that will impact our ability to predict and respond to future changes in subtropical coral reefs.
+Here a systematic map protocol is applied to identify research efforts from 2010 to 2023 and highlight patterns in the type, scale, and location of research conducted and the availability of data reported.

 Methods.

 Primary literature within Scopus and Web of Science databases are identified and extracted.
-The methodologies outlined in previously published systematic map protocol was applied from which a total of 91 primary research publications were identified for data extraction.
+The methodologies outlined in a previously published systematic map protocol were applied, and 91 primary research publications were identified for data extraction.
 Data extraction included bibliometric data, discipline and type of research, type of data reported and how it was recorded, and data availability.

 Findings.

 The identified literature consisted primarily of experimental studies (46%) and observational studies (38%).
-The major cluster in knowledge was identified by using Marine Ecoregion of the World (MEOW); majority of the primary literature investigated the corals in the ecoregion of Southern China (13%), followed by the ecoregion of Western Mediterranean (10%).
-A total of 7 ecoregions with primary literature identified are in within the Oceania continent, which takes up a majority (29%) when compared to Southern China and Western Mediterranean.
-Stressors reported as drivers of ocean warming are identified, and an increase in use of standardised metrices such as degree heating week (DHW) and marine heatwave (MHW) particularly in Australia for both metrices is reported.
-The continued use of both standardised metrices (DHW and MHW) to allow for effective communication between researcher and readers is recommended.
-Finally, the need for research in regions such as the Western Indian Ocean are also highlighted, where studies on the systems are lagging behind their counterparts in other subtropical ecoregions.
+The majority of the primary literature investigated the corals in the ecoregion of Southern China (13%), Western Mediterranean (10%) and a total of seven ecoregions within the Oceania continent (29%).
+Stressors reported as drivers of ocean warming are identified to reflect standardisation of event reporting in literature.
+An increase in the use of standardised metrics such as degree heating week (DHW) and marine heatwave (MHW) particularly in Australia are reported.
+Finally, the need for research in regions such as the Western Indian Ocean are also highlighted, where studies on these systems are lagging behind their counterparts in other subtropical ecoregions.

 Conclusions.

-Increasing ocean temperature and its effects on subtropical and temperate coral reefs is of increasing concern to policy makers and researchers.
-A systematic map provides a broad overview of research efforts and topics and identifies areas where research efforts should be focused on.
-This systematic map identified the major research clusters in Asia, Australia, Mediterranean, and North America, gaps of research are identified in regions such as East Indian Oceans, and research efforts on the topic since 2010 around the globe.
+Increasing ocean temperature and its effects on subtropical and temperate coral reefs are of increasing concern to policy makers and researchers.
+This systematic map provides a broad overview of research effort, topics and identifies areas where research efforts should be focused.
+It identified the major research clusters in Asia, Australia, Mediterranean, and North America, gaps of research in regions such as East Indian Oceans, and research efforts on the topic around the globe since 2010.

 Keywords: Coral; Coral Reefs; Scleractinian; High Latitude; Marginal; Climate Change; DHW; MHW